python/devguide/committing.rst

 To revert a merged pull request, press the ``Revert`` button at the bottom of the pull request.
 It will bring up the page to create a new pull request where the commit can be reverted.
+It also creates a new branch on the main CPython repository.
+Delete the branch once the pull request has been merged.

 Always include the reason for reverting the commit to help others understand why it was done.
 The reason should be included as part of the commit message,